-This section describes how MySQL responds to disk-full errors (such as “no space left on device”), and, as of MySQL 4.0.22, to quota-exceeded errors (such as “write failed” or “user block limit reached”).
+This section describes how MySQL responds to disk-full errors (such as “no space left on device”), and to quota-exceeded errors (such as “write failed” or “user block limit reached”).

 This section is relevant for writes to

-applies for writes to binary log files and binary log index
+to binary log files and binary log index file, except that

 When a disk-full condition occurs, MySQL does the following: